 Donor advised funds have come a long way since the first appearing in the early 1900s.
 The New York Community Trust claimed to be one of the first in 1931.

 For the longest time, local community foundations tended to have the corner on the market on providing donor advised funds.
 Yet from 2008 to 2013, there was a whopping 186% growth in donor advised funds.

-In the early 1980s, the first Christian community foundations were established including the National Christian Foundation in 1982.
+In the early 1980s, the first Christian community foundations were established.
+We launched The Signatry as a Christian foundation in 2000.

 By 1991, Fidelity entered the scene with some of the first commercial donor advised funds.
 That move quickly spread with Schwab charitable and other commercial entities establishing charitable ventures.

 Now it seems that everyone is offering donor advised funds.
 Even United Way affiliates are offering them.
 Colleges and universities have entered the fray, including small colleges.
 Banks and rotaries are trying their hand at the venture.
 As part of this move, there are groups that offer backroom services for donor advised funds which allow any charity to offer them.